 At HBS, we understand the liability implications created by this heightened regulatory environment.
 We recognize the issues facing aging service providers and can predict and track trends that shape the industry.
 We’ve built this knowledge and expertise through a focused familiarity with aging service clients; in fact, most of the members of the aging services group are completely specialized, only representing aging service providers.
+We are frequently called upon to share our knowledge with providers.

 This dedication, focus, and experience gives our attorneys a real edge.